etcd-io/etcd/Documentation/op-guide/monitoring.md

 ## Health Check

-In addtion to responding to the `/metrics` endpoint, any locations specified by `--listen-metrics-urls` will also respond to the `/health` endpoint.
-This can be useful if the standard endpoint is configured with mutual (client) TLS authentation, but a load balancer or monitoring service still needs access to the health check.
+Since v3.3.0, in addition to responding to the `/metrics` endpoint, any locations specified by `--listen-metrics-urls` will also respond to the `/health` endpoint.
+This can be useful if the standard endpoint is configured with mutual (client) TLS authentication, but a load balancer or monitoring service still needs access to the health check.

 ## Prometheus